Stephen-Adom/spaceTravelersHub/README.md

 # 📖 [Space Traveler's Hub] <a name="about-project"></a>

 Space Traveler's Hub is an application that provides commercial and scientific space travel services.
-The application allow users to book rockets and join selected space missions.
+The application allows users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>